 Your credit score has a prodigious influence on almost every aspect of your life, and most people are aware of the importance of having a good credit score and the negative impacts of a low rating.
 Maintaining a good credit score, however, is not as simple as most presume and find themselves on the wrong side of the street.
-To turn the tables, you need to dig into the details of credit reporting system and evaluate where you stand.
+To turn the tables, you need to dig into the details of the credit reporting system and evaluate where you stand.

 1. You Might Not Have a Credit Score and thus a Credit Report